prefix-dev/rattler-build/docs/reference/recipe_file.md

 # build number (should be incremented if a new build is made, but version is not incrementing)
 build:
   number: 1
-  script: python -m pip install --no-deps --ignore-installed .
+  script: python -m pip install .

 # the requirements at build and runtime
 requirements: